Welcome to your ultimate planning guide to hiking the Wonderland Trail around Mount Rainier in Washington.

 Wonderland Trail Map with Campsites

-We’ve created the ultimate Wonderland Trail Map complete with all of the campsites.
+We’ve created the ultimate Wonderland Trail Map complete with all of the campsites, trailheads, caching locations, and other information.

 You can expand the map below to view it in a new tab in your browser.
 Feel free to use this map as a reference when planning your hike.